worldstartup/astroplant.io/docs/week-13.md

 ![image](https://raw.githubusercontent.com/Meet-Miles/astroplant/master/docs/images/sanity-empty-desk.jpg)

 Another important command is `sanity deploy`.
-This will deploy the studio to a Sanity hosted link, so that the studio can be accessed out of localhost.
+This will deploy the studio to a Sanity hosted link, so that the studio can be accessed outside of localhost.

 ![image](https://raw.githubusercontent.com/Meet-Miles/astroplant/master/docs/images/sanity-deployed.jpg)